-- Essay statement.
+Essay statement.
 Each applicant must submit a "Reasons for Study" essay.
-Applicants are encouraged to review the information on our website, talk with our alumni and current students, and interact with members of the faculty and staff.
-Applicants should address the following in an essay that does not exceed three pages (single or double spaced.) - a.
-What are your primary career goals and professional gaps you have identified as important for your intellectual and professional advancement over the next 5-10 years?
+As you prepare your responses, we invite you to review the information on our website to review the program literature, to talk with our alumni and current students, and to interact with members of the faculty and staff.
+Applicants should address the following in an essay that does not exceed three pages (single or double spaced.)

-b.
-In what ways will these professional gaps be addressed through a doctoral program at UW-Madison?
+- a.
+What are your primary career goals and professional gaps you have identified as important for your intellectual and professional advancement over the next 5-10 years? - b.
+In what ways will these professional gaps be addressed through a doctoral program at UW-Madison? - c.

-- c.
 Describe at least one research topic and/or project you plan to work on during your doctoral program. - d.
 As you will note, we are interested in developing and maintaining a diverse and engaged learning community.
-Please identify any unique or special contributions you will bring to this community. - 2.
-Unofficial transcripts.
+Please identify any unique or special contributions you will bring to this community. - Unofficial transcripts.
 Official transcripts will be requested prior to Graduate School admission. - 3.
 Resume or CV. - 4.
 Three letters of recommendation.
-Recommendations from three (3) people who are qualified to evaluate the academic and professional competence of the applicants are required.
+We require recommendations from three (3) people who are qualified to evaluate the academic and professional competence of the applicants.
 When completing the online application, submit the names and emails of those requesting recommendation from; recommendations are sent electronically to your application. - 5.
 Supporting document if required.
 Applicants who earned an undergraduate GPA below 3.00 or a graduate GPA below 3.5 should provide additional explanation/documentation to support their admission.
 In statement, explain why GPA does not accurately reflect high potential to serve in leadership roles.

-International degree-seeking applicants must prove English proficiency using the Graduate School's requirements (https://grad.wisc.edu/apply/ requirements/).
+International degree-seeking applicants must prove English proficiency using the Graduate School's requirements (https://grad.wisc.edu/apply/requirements/).